Rural R.U.N. Scholarship Program

 - Participant meets the age requirement of 16 or older

-- Participant is unemployed and available for work in the early childhood field (this includes those who have looked for work sometime in the past 12 months) OR is currently employed but seeking to move to a job within the early childhood field that provides better opportunities for career advancement
+- Participant is unemployed and available for work in the early childhood profession (this includes those who have looked for work sometime in the past 12 months) OR is currently employed but seeking to move to a job within the early childhood profession that provides better opportunities for career advancement

 - Participant can complete their credential within 12 months of the date of being awarded the scholarship